Regulating pesticides in the UK after Brexit

-Great Britain sets MRLs based on our own assessments but all existing (EU) MRLs remain valid until they are amended.
+Great Britain sets MRLs based on our own assessments but all existing (EC) MRLs remain valid until they are amended.
 Applicants will need to continue to meet any existing conditions under the new GB pesticide regime.

 MRLs in Great Britain and the EU may start to diverge over time, so businesses producing food for export or trading in food produce should consider the requirements in their target market.